chomosuke/term-edit.nvim/README.md

 No more smashing left and right arrow when you make a typo.\
 You can now smash `h` and `l` instead ;).

-## WIP
-This is a work in progress.
-It might or might not work expected.

 ## Supported Actions
 - Enter insert: `i`, `a`, `A`, `I`.
 - Delete: `d<motion>`, `dd`, `D`, `x`.